andrewt3000/MachineLearning/neuralNets.md

 **Capacity** is the model's storage space for patterns and is driven by parameter width (number of hidden units) and depth (number of layers).
 Generally, a higher number of parameters equates to a higher capacity.

+**Parameter count** is the total number of learnable weights and biases in a network — every number that gets updated by gradient descent.

 ### Activation Functions
 **Activation function** - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 ReLu is a popular modern activation function.
 pytorch [activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity)